UNiXMIT/UNiXIaC/docs/index.md

 ED and AcuCOBOL-GT extend are all licensed, ready to use.

 #### Security
-ED 7.0, 8.0 and 9.0 tasks will also install and setup ADLDS/OpenLDAP (depending on OS).
+ED 7.0, 8.0 and 9.0 tasks will also install and setup ADLDS (Windows) OpenLDAP (Linux).
 The connection details are automatically added into ESCWA using the API.

 #### ODBC Drivers/Libraries
 - SQL Server ODBC